elliottback/Whisky-Reviews/reviews/Irish 1998 Whisky Gallery 22 Year Rum Cask.md

 * **Taste:** very oaky, vanilla, milk chocolate, minerals, pineapple, cantaloupe, and graham crackers
 * **Finish:** quite long, sweet, with baked tarte, oak, and cobbler

-I have not tried much Irish whisky, let alone single casks, but this is quite a nice suprise.
+I have not tried much Irish whisky, let alone single casks, but this is quite a nice surprise.
 Just 22 years old, and in an unusual cask, it comes out quite matured, rich and oaky, and very fruity.
 It's a win in my book!

 I suspect this may be Cooley?